inspec/inspec-aws/docs/resources/aws_rds_global_cluster.md

 The cluster identifier of the global database cluster.

-For additional information, see the [AWS documentation on AWS RDS GlobalCluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-globalcluster.html).
+For additional information, see the [AWS documentation on the `AWS::RDS::GlobalCluster` resource type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-globalcluster.html).

 ## Properties